 Cover Type Relevance Why It Matters Typical Limit

-Goods in Transit Essential Covers damage to or loss of customer belongings while in your care during the move - loading, transit, and unloading.
-A single house load can be worth $50,000 - $200,000+.
-Without this cover, you are personally liable for the full value of any damaged or lost items. $20K - $100K+ per load
+Goods in Transit Essential Covers damage to or loss of customer belongings while in your care - during loading, transit and unloading.
+A typical Australian household move can involve $60,000 to $250,000 worth of contents.
+Without this cover, you bear personal liability for any damaged or lost items. $20K - $100K+ per load

-Public Liability Essential Covers damage to the customer's property during the move - scuffed walls, broken banisters, scratched floors, damaged door frames - as well as injury to third parties.
-Property damage claims during house moves are extremely common and can easily reach $5,000 - $20,000+. $1M - $5M
+Public Liability Essential Covers damage to the customer's property during the move - scuffed walls, scratched floors, broken banisters, damaged door frames - as well as injury to third parties.
+Property damage during house moves is extremely common and can easily run to $5,000 to $25,000. $5M - $20M

 Commercial Vehicle Essential Your moving truck is your primary business asset.
-Commercial vehicle insurance covers accident damage, theft, fire, and third-party liability.
-A purpose-built moving truck can cost $80,000 - $250,000+ to replace.
+Commercial motor insurance covers collision damage, theft, fire and third-party liability.
+A purpose-built furniture truck can cost $90,000 to $280,000 to replace.
 Market or agreed value

-Storage Facility Cover Recommended If you offer storage services between moves, this covers customer goods held in your warehouse against fire, theft, water damage, and other perils.
+Storage Facility Cover Recommended If you offer storage services between moves, this protects customer goods held in your warehouse against fire, theft, water damage and other perils.
 A warehouse fire could destroy hundreds of thousands of dollars worth of customer belongings. $100K - $500K+

 Cyber Liability Optional Covers costs if your booking systems or customer databases are compromised.
-Relevant if you store customer addresses, inventory lists, and payment details digitally. $100K - $500K
+Worth considering if you store customer addresses, inventory lists and payment details digitally. $100K - $500K

 Disclaimer: Cover types and limits shown are general guidance based on typical removals business needs.
-Your specific requirements depend on your business size, services offered, and risk profile.
+Your specific requirements depend on business size, services offered and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Removalists

-These Australian business insurance providers offer policies suited to removals and moving businesses.
+These Australian insurers offer policies suited to removals and moving businesses.

 BizCover